Shopify/remote-dom/packages/core/README.md

 const receiver = new DOMRemoteReceiver();

-// Any custom elements created in the remote environment will
+// With no elements policy, only text and comments are accepted.
-// be attached to the `body` element. receiver.connect(document.body);
+// Accepted nodes will be attached to the body element. receiver.connect(document.body);
 ```